PotatoPotato12345678/TTT/README.md

 ### run the project

-Create a folder named "PBL2_project" in Desktop
+Create a folder named "TTT_project" in Desktop

-Open it with Editer (VSCode)
+Open it with Editer (Visual Studio Code)

 Open terminal from "New Terminal" in "Terminal" on the menu bar